AdaCore/spark2014/docs/lrm/source/introduction.rst

   modes provided in SPARK 83/95/2005, unless it has been identified that customers do not find them useful.

-- Support for specifying and verifying properties of secure systems shall be improved over what is available in SPARK 2005.
+- Enhanced support for specifying and verifying properties of secure systems shall be provided (over what is available in SPARK 2005).
+[The features to provide this enhanced support are not yet fully defined and will not be implemented until after release 1 of the |SPARK| tools.

 - |SPARK| shall support the analysis of external communication channels, which might be volatile variables, typically either an input or an output.